-Reincorporation-On April 29, 2005, the Company reincorporated in the State of Washington from the State of Delaware.
+Reincorporation-On April 29, 2005 the Company reincorporated in the State of Washington from the State of Delaware.
 In connection with the reincorporation, the Company filed new articles of incorporation and adopted new bylaws.
 The new articles of incorporation changed the Company's common stock from \$0.01 par value per share to no par value per share and increased the Company's authorized capital stock.

-Initial Public Offering-In May 2005, the Company completed an initial public offering of its common stock in which the Company sold 1,875,000 shares and certain selling shareholders sold 1,718,750 shares.
-The Company received net proceeds from the offering of approximately \$29.2 million, after payment of underwriting discounts and commissions and offering expenses.
-The Company did not receive any of the proceeds from the sale of shares of common stock by the selling shareholders.
-Prior to this initial public offering, the Company was a majority owned subsidiary of the Parent, a holding company with no operating activities.
-The financial position and operating results of the Parent are not included in the Company's financial statements included herein.
-In connection with the completion of the initial public offering, the Parent was dissolved.
+Initial Public Offering-In May 2005 the Company completed an initial public offering of its common stock in which the Company sold 3,750,000 shares and the Company's selling shareholders sold 3,437,500 shares.
+Net proceeds from the offering received by the Company totaled approximately \$29.2 million, after payment of underwriters' commissions and offering expenses.
+The Company did not receive any of the proceeds from the sale of shares of its common stock by the selling shareholders.
+Prior to this initial public offering, the Company was a majority owned subsidiary of Zumiez Holdings LLC (the "Parent"), a holding company with no operating activities.
+The financial position and operating results of the Parent are not included in the Company's financial statements included in this quarterly report.
+The Parent was dissolved in connection with the Company's initial public offering.

-Secondary Offering-On November 8, 2005, a secondary offering of shares of the Company's common stock by certain of its shareholders was priced at \$35.60 per share.
-The offering consisted of 2,731,250 shares of common stock, including 356,250 shares that were subject to the underwriters' overallotment option.
+Secondary Offering-In November 2005 a secondary offering of shares of the Company's common stock by certain of its shareholders was completed.
+The offering consisted of 5,462,500 shares of common stock, including 712,500 shares that were subject to the underwriters' over-allotment option.
 All of the shares were sold by shareholders of the Company and, as a result, the Company did not receive any of the proceeds from the offering.

 Basis of Presentation-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-The consolidated financial statements include the accounts of Zumiez, Inc. and its subsidiary, Zumiez Nevada, LLC.
+The consolidated financial statements include the accounts of Zumiez Inc. and its subsidiary, Zumiez Nevada, LLC.
 All significant intercompany transactions and balances are eliminated in consolidation.